wq/wq/docs/guides/describe-your-data-model.md

 ### Option 3: SQL Syntax

-Finally, if you are handy with SQL (or have an existing database) you can define the tables there and generate an initial `models.py` by running [./manage.py inspectdb][inspectdb].
+Finally, if you are more comfortable with SQL (or have an existing database) you can define the tables there and generate an initial `models.py` by running [python manage.py inspectdb][inspectdb].

 ## Creating the Database Tables